• “Family needs to stick together – gambling not only affects the victim, but loved ones around them too”

 Who else is affected by problem gambling?

 There is support available for you as a family member, loved one or friend of someone who is gambling.
-Its a free and confidential space where you can get support and advice to help you.
+Adfam offer a free and confidential space where you can get support and advice to help you.
 If the person you know is receiving support from our service too, we are not able to discuss this with you.

 Signs of a problem

-Alternatively, the person may feel they have to cope with their gambling problem on their own.
-They do not tell family members because of shame, fear and loss of trust if they reveal the full extent of their debts, and guilt and remorse about the impact that their gambling is having on others.
-Experiencing these emotions can be overwhelming, and the person may not be able to think clearly about what is happening.
+It can be difficult to know if someone has a problem with gambling.
+The person may feel they have to cope with the impact of their gambling on their own.
+They may not be open about it because of shame, fear and loss of trust if they reveal the full extent of their debts.
+They may also feel guilt and remorse about the wider impact on others.
 They may make efforts to try and recoup the money lost by placing further bets.

 Signs that something is wrong can include: